Gurihiru

-Gurihiru (グリヒル), also credited as Illustrator Unit Gurihiru and Gurihiru Studios, is a Japanese illustration team, consisting of Chifuyu Sasaki (workplan design, pencils, inks) and Naoko Kawano (workplan design, colors, webdesign).
+Gurihiru (グリヒル), also credited as Illustrator Unit Gurihiru and Gurihiru Studios, is a Japanese illustration duo, consisting of Chifuyu Sasaki (workplan design, pencils, inks) and Naoko Kawano (workplan design, colors, webdesign).
 Both originating from Sapporo, Japan, they are currently based in Saitama, mainly working as artists for American comics.

 The two women are art school graduates who worked as web designers and art museum receptionists prior to their work in comics.
 After winning 2nd place in a manga competition, they were advised by the organizer of the contest that their art style didn't fit the Japanese market.
 They decided to try the American market and have since illustrated many American comics and graphic novels.

 Work

 The pair have worked on several Marvel Comics titles, such as Power Pack, Fantastic Four, Gus Beezer & Spider Man, and The Unbelievable Gwenpool.
 They have also worked on the Avatar: The Last Airbender comic series with writer Gene Luen Yang, beginning in 2012 with The Promise and ending their run in 2017 with North and South.
 Their game credits include human character design for Sega's game Sonic Unleashed (2008) and its accompanying 3DCG short Sonic: Night of the Werehog, and character design for Bandai Namco Entertainment's game Treasure Report: The Mechanized Legacy (2011).
 They were also in charge of illustrating flyers for the Kansai comedy troupe Gekidan HikoHiko.

 In 2019, Gurihiru began illustrating the limited series Superman Smashes the Klan, with writer Yang, which was loosely based on the 1946 The Adventures of Superman radio show's story-arc, "Clan of the Fiery Cross".
 The New York Times review of the Superman Smashes the Klan trade paperback stated, "Gurihiru's rendering is a mash-up that pairs contemporary Japanese manga, with its conventional large eyes, and clean-lined, charmingly retro figuration reminiscent of the Fleischer Studios Superman cartoons of the early 1940s, full of striking, often dreamy swaths of uncluttered color.
 Weirdly, it works.
 The vibrant visual world is controlled and inviting.
 Despite the hilarity of Superman's enormous, almost frame-breaking body, Gurihiru's cross-cultural artistic approach avoids the gimmicky".
 Superman Smashes the Klan was the 2020 Harvey Awards winner for Best Children or Young Adult Book.
 It also won both Best Publication for Kids and Best Adaptation from Another Medium at the 2021 Eisner Awards.